arborchurch/arbor-web/site/content/groups/index.md

   </a>
 </div>

 Groups have one simple purpose: TO BRING PEOPLE TOGETHER.
-We believe God designed us to live in relationship with others and only then can we live the full life He intends for us.
+For some, social distancing can feel like isolation; so, we think connection is more important now than ever.
+While the process to get and stay connected to a group is still the same, the platform has moved.
+For the Spring trimester of Groups, we will be meeting online in our new virtual living rooms.
+Fill out a Group Finder Card today, and we will find a really great-fit group for you.

 <br />